Hailemariam Reda: Early life

 Born on 5 July 1909 in Dandera, Enderta, approximately 17 km southeast of Mekelle, Hailemariam Reda came from a family with connections to both the peasantry and the local nobility.
 His father, Reda Gebru, descended from a peasant family but rose to local prominence as a Grazmach and provincial administrator serving Yohannes IV and his nephew Ras Mengesha Yohannes during the late 19th century.
-His mother, Bisrat Weldye, was the daughter of Dejjach Weldye and claimed descent from Sabagadis Woldu, the prominent Agame warlord of the early 19th century.
+His mother, Bisrat Weldye, was the daughter of Dejjach Weldye who is a descendant of Kahsay Woldu, the brother of Dejazmach Sabagadis Woldu, the prominent Agame warlord of the early 19th century.
 As the youngest of eight children, Hailemariam received a traditional church education, mastering the Pauline epistles, the Acts of the Apostles and memorizing the Psalms, which he recited throughout his life.
 Local oral poetry celebrated him as “the Psalms reader” (ዳዊት ዘርጋሂዬ), reflecting his attachment to Orthodox Christian devotion.

 In his youth, Hailemariam became involved in gaz raids against the Afar and gradually moved into shiftennet—a form of rural banditry that was common in Tigray during times of weak central control.
 Historians debate his early motives: some sources depict his shift to banditry as stemming from loss of hereditary local office and conflict with the provincial administration, while others see in it a mix of personal ambition and latent resentment of Shewan centralization.